 In 1995, the Beijing Declaration and Platform for Action became a landmark moment which asserted that ‘women’s rights are human rights.’
 The belief that women and the human rights agenda cannot be separated became the most progressive blueprint for the advancement of women and girls’ rights.
 In recognition of the need to make progress on girls’ rights, in December 2011, the United Nations General Assembly adopted Resolution 66/170 to affirm 11 October as International Day of the Girl.

 Since then, various themes have marked this occasion to highlight the unique challenges girls around the world face in their quest for recognition and equality.
 It also brings into sharp focus how the international community can both celebrate and empower girls in the fulfilment of their human rights.
 This day reaffirms that girls have the right to be safe, educated and to receive good healthcare throughout their lives.
-If effectively supported during the 'foundational literacy and numeracy' stage and throughout their adolescent years, then girls have the capacity to change the world – as mothers, mentors, political leaders and entrepreneurs.
-Foundational literacy and numeracy refers to the skills that should be acquired during the early years of primary school.
+If girls gain crucial foundational skills in literacy and numeracy during pre-primary and primary school, and their continued learning is supported throughout their adolescent years, then they will have the capacity to change the world as the political, community, academic and business leaders of tomorrow.
 As women make up half of humanity, an investment in the realisation of their human rights today promises a more equitable and prosperous future for all, in which girls and women have the capability to solve problems of political turmoil, economic growth, disease prevention, climate change and global sustainability.

 'Generation digital' has created a global movement to dismantle bias and create a world that is relevant for future generations.
 The 2030 Agenda for Sustainable Development comprises of 17 Sustainable Development Goals (SDGs) which represent a roadmap for sustainable progress, ensuring that we leave no one behind.
 It includes achieving gender equality (Goal 5) and asserts that only by ensuring the rights of women and girls across all the goals can we achieve global justice, inclusion, economies that work for all, and a greener environment.
 On 11 October every year, the global community celebrates girls breaking the boundaries and barriers of exclusion and stereotypes in order to reach the SDGs.